 This small dog is reserved around strangers.
 Cautious around them, the Skye takes his time accepting new people.
 Visitors to the home should be advised not to be pushy at their first meeting.

 This small dog has moderate exercise needs.
-A daily walk or romp in the yard will keep him happy and less likely to develop destructive behaviour.
+A daily walk or romp in the yard will keep him happy and less likely to develop destructive behavior.

 For indoor play, a bunch of hardy dog toys can help keep him entertained.